All of the steam engines are under repair. However, we will be having a train day with our small diesel engine on

 This is a memorable experience for anyone, and an invaluable learning experience for students to comprehend the impact of sugar as a major influence in Kauai’s history and economy.

-The steam trains are currently disassembled and being repaired.
+The monthly “fire-ups” are currently not happening.
+The steam trains have been disassembled and are being repaired.

 Please note: The train rides are not part of the tour at Grove Farm museum.

 Paulo is the oldest surviving plantation locomotive in Hawaii.
 It was manufactured in Dusseldorf, Germany in 1887 at the Hohenzollern Works and shipped to Koloa Sugar Company, the first commercial sugar plantation in the kingdom of Hawaii, where it was in use until 1920.
 It was one of two firewood fueled steam locomotives used in the construction of the Waita Reservoir, built in the 1890s.
 Named for Paul Isenberg, the owner of Lihue Plantation and an officer of Koloa Sugar Company, this nineteenth-century locomotive weighs 10 tons, and could pull more than that weight.
 Paulo was restored in 1980.

 Wainiha, owned by McBryde Sugar Plantation, was named for the North Shore stream and could pull up to 50 cars.
 Sold to Lihue Plantation in 1932, Grove Farm Company bought the locomotive in 1947.
 It was in use until 1957 making Grove Farm Plantation the last to haul cane by steam.
 Miss Mabel Wilcox funded its restoration in 1975.